day8/re-frame/docs/FAQs/LoadOnMount.md

 ### Question

-I want to load the data for a view on navigation to that view.
-How should I do that?
+How do I load the data for a view on navigation to that view?

 ### Don't Do This